PickNikRobotics/generate_parameter_library/README.md

 ### Parameter documentation

-In some case, parameters might be unknown only at compile-time, and cannot be part of the generated C++ code.
+In some cases, parameters might be unknown only at compile-time, and cannot be part of the generated C++ code.
 However, for documentation purpose of such parameters, the type `none` was introduced.

 Parameters with `none` type won't generate any C++ code, but can exist to describe the expected name or namespace, that might be declared by an external piece of code and used in an override.